per2jensen/dar-backup/README.md

    Delta compression support    : NO
    Remote repository support    : NO
 ````
-I can confirm large file support work.
+I can confirm large file support works.
 At one point I mistakenly omitted slices, and an archive ~550 GB was created, tested + a single file restore was performed.
 Kudos to dar, par2 and the ubuntu servers that hosted the archive :-).
 # Projects this script benefits from
  1. [The wonderful dar achiver](https://dar.sourceforge.io/)
  2. [The Parchive suite](https://github.com/Parchive)